 Finally, the buyer recognizes that failing to fulfill any obligation under this promise may entitle the seller to claim damages.
 This may include retaining the deposit and seeking additional compensation to cover any losses or expenses resulting from the buyer’s non-compliance.

-Note: The costs that you agree to pay here are part of your closing costs.
-Learn more about closing costs in our article: What is the cost of selling a house in Quebec?
-(2026).
+The costs that you agree to pay here are part of your closing costs.
+Learn more about closing costs in our article: The complete guide to closing costs for buyers in Quebec real-estate (2026).

 8. Inspection by a person chosen by the buyer